 Michigan: M-22 color tour

-Good Morning America viewers once voted Sleeping Bear Dunes National Lakeshore the most beautiful place in America.
-But this wedge of Eden jutting into Lake Michigan still harbors a juicy secret: Fall is even better than summer.
-A single highway, M-22, traces the shore up from Manistee, around the Leelanau Peninsula, then back down to Traverse City—116 gorgeous miles in all.
-The scenery flits between idyllic towns and breathtaking vistas of 300-foot golden sand dunes crowned with an autumn cap of red, green and gold leaves.
+A single highway, M-22, traces the Lake Michigan shore up from Manistee, around the Leelanau Peninsula, then back down to Traverse City—116 gorgeous miles in all.
+The scenery flits between idyllic towns and breathtaking vistas of 300-foot golden sand dunes of Sleeping Bear Dunes National Lakeshore crowned with an autumn cap of red, green and gold leaves.

 Harvest bounty Northern Michigan’s rich soil and lake-tempered climate make for fantastic local wine and produce.
 Look for roadside fruit stands with the final harvest of heirloom tomatoes and squash—or the first of pears and apples.